ipfs/specs/src/architecture/unixfs.md

 The canonical sorting order is lexicographical over the names.

-In theory there is no reason an encoder couldn't use an other ordering, however this lose some of its meaning when mapped into most file systems today (most file systems consider directories are unordered-key-value objects).
+In theory, there is no reason an encoder couldn't use an other ordering.
+However, this loses some of its meaning when mapped into most file systems today, as most file systems consider directories to be unordered key-value objects.

-A decoder SHOULD, if it can, preserve the order of the original files in however it consume those names.
-However when, some implementation decode, modify then re-encode some, the original links order fully lose it's meaning (given that there is no way to indicate which sorting was used originally).
+A decoder SHOULD, if it can, preserve the order of the original files in the same way it consumed those names.
+However, when some implementations decode, modify and then re-encode, the original link order loses it's original meaning, given that there is no way to indicate which sorting was used originally.

 ##### Path Resolution